magento/magento2/app/code/Magento/InventorySalesFrontendUi/README.md

-# InventoryFrontendUi
+# InventorySalesFrontendUi

-**InventoryFrontendUi** provides frontend-related implementations for MSI.
+**InventorySalesFrontendUi** provides frontend-related implementations for MSI in the context of Inventory Sales.

 See [concept documentation](https://github.com/magento-engcom/magento2/wiki/Technical-Vision.-Catalog-Inventory)
 for further information on MSI.